Skip to content

 pairwise_reg_func : Callable, optional

 Function used for registration.
+See the docs for the function API.

 pairwise_reg_func_kwargs : dict, optional

-Additional keyword arguments passed to the registration function
+Additional keyword arguments passed to the registration function.

 groupwise_resolution_method : str, optional